 So, confirming that you do or do not have Hashimoto’s as opposed to hypothyroid alone is important because: a) those two conditions are treated differently and b) an actual autoimmune diagnosis is an indicator that you may need to test for other autoimmune antibodies.

-Getting a full thyroid panel done ensures that we do not miss a disease in its early stages.
+Getting a full thyroid test done ensures that we do not miss a disease in its early stages.
 If your chief concern is fatigue, depression, and anxiety— all of these symptoms warrant a full examination of the thyroid.
-It is well established that these symptoms can be a manifestation of thyroid disease.
+It is well established that these symptoms can be a manifestation of thyroid disease and a comprehensive thyroid test will identify areas for treatment.